 4. It’s Easy

 It’s also much easier to fit in, as it’s a popular position to have (bandwagon fallacy, much?).
-It’s hard to be seen as the “hardass without empathy”, which I’ve been referred too before.
-I don’t blame anyone for wanting to avoid that confrontation, but I do think it makes them weak for avoiding it.
+It’s hard to be seen as the “hardass without empathy”, which I’ve been referred to before.
+I don’t blame anyone for wanting to avoid that confrontation, but I do think it makes them weak to avoid it.

 5. Single-Family Homes

 Kids raised without one of their parents are almost always on some form of governmental handout.

 As these numbers increase, more youth think that money is deserved, not earned.
 And millennials are one of the biggest generations of children raised in these broken boomer homes.